pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Consistency and Consensus.md

 Naive approach: use one copy of the data

 But when using replication, how amenable are different methods to linearizability?
-(TODO fill out bullets)
-- Single leader replication: potentially
+- Single Leader Replication: potentially
+	- Leader has primary copy of data and folllowers maintain backup copies
+	- If you make reads from leadr or from synchronously updaed followers, can be linearizable
-- Consensus algorithms: linearizable
+- Consensus Algorithms: linearizable
-- Multi-leader replciation: not
+- Multi-leader Replication: not
+	- They concurrently process writes on multiple nodes and asynchronously replicate them- can create conflicts
-- Leaderess replication: probably not
+- Leaderless Replication: probably not
+	- Some claim that you can get strong consistency by requirimg quorum reads and writes- generally not quite true
+	- Last write win conflict resolution based on time-of-day clocks re almost certainly nonlinearizable and same for slppy quorums

 ### Linearizability and quorums
 Seems like strict quorum reads / writes should be linearizable, but this is only really possible at the cost of reduced performacnce- reader must rperofrmm read repeir synchronously